 Use simple and straightforward language.

 Try to avoid complex long questions that are difficult to understand immediately.
 Always remember that your goal is to create the most straightforward survey possible.
-This point will increase the engagement in those surveys and will be perceived more positively by customers.
+This point will increase engagement in those surveys and will be perceived more positively by customers.

 Survey your customers at the right moment